 Airline credit cards usually focus on air-travel benefits such as priority boarding or free checked bags, whereas you might receive a free room upgrade with certain hotel cards.

-Research the benefits that are important to you, and make sure to weigh them against annual fees.
+Research the benefits that are important to you, and make sure to weigh them against the annual fees.

 Restrictions and Blackout Dates